peteash10/blog.peteashton.com/_posts/2017-12-30-how-to-help-fat-fluffs.md

 Fat Fluffs is also a sanctuary, housing a pack of 10-20 rabbits which cannot be rehomed for health or personality reasons, but their primary mission is to accept any and all unwanted rabbits, get them healthy and rehome as many as possible.

-We just did our end of year household budget and [our three rabbits](http://bunminster.uk) cost us a little over £1,000 in food and vets bills in 2017.
+We just did our end of year household budget and [our three rabbits](http://bunminster.uk) cost us a little over £1,200 in food and vets bills in 2017.
 This is not a problem, of course, but it does put Fat Fluff's mission into some perspective.
 By my guess they have 90-100 rabbits at the moment, including a batch of 40 which arrived the week before Xmas.
 (These had been breeding in a 2-bed flat by someone who, I believe, has now been moved to a care-home.
 One of the side-victims of mental illness are the animals used for comfort and companionship, and I have no doubt this person loved their rabbits, but that's another issue for another day.)
 The point is Fat Fluffs pick up these pieces and it costs a lot of money to do so, not to mention time and effort.

-Obviously, in this Age of Utter Awfulness&#8482;, with society's safety nets fraying you may consider there to be more pressing issues than rabbits.
+Obviously, in this Age of Utter Awfulness&#8482;, with society's safety nets fraying, you may consider there to be more pressing issues than rabbit welfare.
 I would never argue against you, but you pick your battles and I have chosen this one, amongst others.

 So, if you want to help Fat Fluffs, here's how.